-Touch the Options icon on the map to access map orientation settings.
+Touch ••• on the map to access map orientation settings.
 Map orientation is 3D Heading Up by default.

 Available settings are:

 • 3D Heading Up (Default): 3D map with the vehicle pointing up.
 In this mode, the current location icon will always head up and the map will rotate around it.